 - Be aware Project lacks many common-sense business rules.
 Since I mentioned computational shortcomings, it's only fair that I bring these up.
 First, there are the inevitable bugs.
 Although I had specified a half-time resource in one early version of MS Project, the resource budget reflected the full time.
 In the 2016 version, I found that the order in which data is entered can affect how task work is split.
 Of course, this also has consequences for the budget if the resources are paid different rates.
 Changing a project start date will not adjust project constraint dates (better: always use As Soon As Possible).
 And while documenting a 4x10 work schedule is possible, Project uses the calendar set up (Options>Schedule>Calendar options) when computing dates (the 4x10 schedule is just documentation).
 This latter rule makes it critical to set up calendar decisions before task entry.
 Failure to do so means you will have to start all over again as changes do not trigger the needed re-computations.

 - Abbreviate, Abbreviate, Abbreviate.
 Space is limited on-screen and in printouts.
 Shorten column names (Predecessors --> Pred: right-click on the header, Field Settings, fill the blank Title field), use resource abbreviations (Resource Sheet), and set shortest time unit abbreviations (Options>Advanced>Display options for this project).
 This will ensure the best use of the screen and paper real estate.
+Remember, Gantt chart bars can be close together, so there is not a lot of room for added text.

 Subscribe for Our Project Management Resources, Best Practices, and Tips